FatimaJuairiah19/Office-Management-System/README.md

 # Office-Management-System
-A software for office administration
+A software for office administration which helps maintaining employee details and reports.